 Product Traceability in Food Manufacturing

-Product traceability in food manufacturing refers specifically to the history of a food product and the steps it took from supplier through the production process up to its current destination.
+Product traceability in food manufacturing and food inventory refers specifically to the history of a food product and the steps it took from supplier through the production process up to its current destination.
 Tracking refers to the act of locating that product’s current location and looking forward to its eventual, final destination.

 Food traceability is central to risk management and lowering liability costs.
 For your business to grow and thrive, consumers must have confidence in your brand and quality.

 SOS Inventory’s food traceability software functionality in manufacturing is pivotal to managing lots and batches, forward and backward tracing and controlling products at every stage of the food chain.
 With the right tools, you can be better prepared to allay problems and set the stage for future prosperity.